 Market at Stuttgart Spring Festival

 Krämermarkt began with the fold festival in the medieval ages.
-It is a traders' market of everything imaginable form clothing to leather goods to jewellery to gifts.
-Look for the row of booths near König Karls Bridge and shop away.
+It is a traders' market of everything imaginable from clothing to herbs to leather goods to jewellery to gifts.
+Look for the rows of booths near König Karls Bridge and shop away.

 When is the Stuttgart Spring Festival?

 This 78th annual fair usually occurs mid-April to the beginning of May and will be kicking this season into high gear on April 16th, 2016.
 On the opening Saturday there is the traditional tapping of the keg by the mayor of Stuttgart.
 Once the beer starts flowing, it doesn't stop til May 8th.

 When planning your visit, keep in mind special events like the opening day with the ceremonial tapping of kegs as well as family days.
 On every Wednesday there are family days with special offers for parents (like discounted parking) and children (half-price rides).
 Look for face painters, a fairy tale carousel, and kid-friendly rides like the children’s railway.
 There are even kid's menus at many of the food stalls.

 Where is the Stuttgart Spring Festival?

-The festival takes place on the grounds of Cannstatter Wasen, the traditional fairgrounds on the banks of the Neckar river in the city's Bad Cannstatt district.
+The festival takes place on the famed grounds of Cannstatter Wasen, the traditional fairgrounds on the banks of the Neckar river in the city's Bad Cannstatt district.

 To reach the festival grounds from Stuttgart Hauptbahnhof (main train station):